homeproapp/realtorapp-server/feature-sets/client-invitations.md

 - ✅ Create ClientInvitationsProperties records for every client-property combination
 - ✅ Generate unique invitation tokens for each client (UUID)
 - ✅ Check for existing users to determine invitation type
-- ✅ Send personalized invitation emails using MailKit
+- ✅ Send personalized invitation emails using Amazon SES
 - ✅ Use encrypted invitation links with crypto service
 - ✅ Handle email failures and report to agent
 - ✅ Each client can accept their invitation independently